-- in designated places which are clear of passing traffic, pedestrians and other persons not involved in loading or unloading - clear of overhead power cables or pipe work - on firm level ground, free from potholes and debris.
+- in designated places which are clear of passing traffic, pedestrians and other persons not involved in loading or unloading - clear of overhead power cables or pipework - on firm level ground, free from potholes and debris.

-Vehicles will be prevented from moving during loading and unloaded, and the Council will implement any systems or equipment necessary for this that are not included in as part of the delivery vehicle.
+Vehicles will be prevented from moving during loading and unloading, and the Council will implement any appropriate systems to ensure that this is achieved.